-4.1 See Appendix A for Redeemer's comprehensive Statement of Faith to God for their use of His resources (1 Chronicles 29:12,14; Matthew 25:14-30; Luke 16:10-11; Luke 19:11-27; Romans 14:12; 1 Corinthians 3:10-15; 1 Corinthians 4:1-2; Hebrews 4:13; 1 Peter 4:10-11).
+4.1 Statement of Faith.
+See Appendix A for Redeemer Church's comprehensive Statement of Faith.

+- 4.2 Stewardship of Facilities, Assets and Resources.
+Scripture is clear that God gives resources to His church to advance His kingdom until His return, and believers will be accountable to God for their use of His resources (1 Chronicles 29:12,14; Matthew 25:14-30; Luke 16:10-11; Luke 19:11-27; Romans 14:12; 1 Corinthians 3:10-15; 1 Corinthians 4:1-2; Hebrews 4:13; 1 Peter 4:10-11).
 The Church is determined to use its God-given resources for His glory.
 As a result, the property and other assets of the Church, including any facilities, buildings, real assets, personal assets, intangible property, intellectual property, or any other property or asset of any kind that is subject to the direction or control of the Church (together, the "Property"), is irrevocably dedicated to the fulfillment of the Great Commission and the Church's religious, charitable, and educational purposes for as long as they are owned by the Church.
-These Bylaws prohibit any policy, act or omission that would permit any of the Property to be used in a manner that is- or, in the sole determination of the Elder Board of the Church (the "Elder Board"), could be perceived to be-inconsistent with the Church's Purposes.
-Any person may enter Church Property to attend scheduled worship services or receive religious instruction or counseling without prequalification or categorical restriction of any kind; however, the Church's Elder Board and/or Pastors (a) shall not permit any Property to be reserved or used (including for conferences, weddings, funerals or other events) by any person that will or may use such Property in a manner (or to convey, intentionally or by implication, a message) inconsistent with Redeemer Church's doctrinal statement, bylaws, or mission statement and (b) are authorized to prohibit or restrict any individual's access to Redeemer Church's facilities.
+These Bylaws prohibit any policy, act or omission that would permit any of the Property to be used in a manner that is-or, in the sole determination of the Elder Board of the Church (the "Elder Board"), could be perceived to be-inconsistent with the Church's Purposes.
+Any person may enter Church Property to attend scheduled worship services or receive religious instruction or counseling without prequalification or categorical restriction of any kind; however, the Church's Elder Board and/or Pastors (a) shall not permit any Property to be reserved or used (including for conferences, weddings, funerals or other events) by any person that will or may use such Property in a manner (or to convey, intentionally or by implication, a message) inconsistent with Redeemer Church's doctrinal statement, bylaws, or mission statement and (b) are authorized to prohibit or restrict any individual's access to Redeemer Church's facilities. - 4.3 Matters of Employment.
+The Church is a religious organization that is permitted to use Scriptural criteria as an "occupational qualification" in matters relating to employment, including making decisions relating to hiring, terminations and promotions based on adherence to the doctrinal statement (as set forth in Appendix A) and other standards of biblical faith and practice.
+In such matters, the Church is permitted to operate under Section 702 of Title VII of the Civil Rights Act of 1964 and other laws, including Article 2-101(B)(2) of the Illinois Human Rights Act and Section 15 of the Illinois Religious Freedom and Marriage Fairness Act of 2013, or such other laws as may be applicable from time to time.